cogentcore/core/docs/content/advanced/updating.md

 ## Updating order

-The `Update()` method on [[core.WidgetBase]] is the general-purpose update method, which should be called whenever you have finished setting field values on a widget (or any other such configuration changes), and want to have the GUI display reflect those changes.
+The `Update()` method on [[doc:core.WidgetBase]] is the general-purpose update method, which should be called whenever you have finished setting field values on a widget (or any other such configuration changes), and want to have the GUI display reflect those changes.
 In general, setting field values or other methods that configure a widget _should have no side-effects directly_, and all the implications thereof should be handled in the context of the `Update()` method.

 It performs these steps in order: